 Note: The Power On sequence requires that all Second Stage switches be powered on first.
 After all Second Stage switches are powered on, the First Stage switch can be powered on.
 After all the switches are powered on, the servers can be powered on.

 Two Stage Installation Diagram

-Note: The diagram above shows an installation with the KN8132V.
-Cascading other KN8 Series switches is same as the KN8132V and only differs in that it provides additional KVM ports.
+Note: The diagram above shows an installation with the KN2140VA.
+Installing other KN Series switches is same with the only difference being that they provide fewer KVM ports.